awsdocs/amazon-pinpoint-user-guide/doc-source/ml-models-rm-prerequisites.md

 As you work with your team to implement an Amazon Personalize campaign that meets the preceding requirements, also be sure to answer the following questions:

 **Which campaign?**
 To set up the model in Amazon Pinpoint, you'll need to know the name of the Amazon Personalize campaign to retrieve recommendations from\.
-Later, when you work with your administrator to configure access to the campaign, you'll also need to know the Amazon Resource Name \(ARN\) of the campaign\.
+Later, if you work with your administrator to manually configure access to the campaign, you'll also need to know the Amazon Resource Name \(ARN\) of the campaign\.

 **Which type of ID?**
 When you set up the model in Amazon Pinpoint, you choose whether to associate users in the Amazon Personalize campaign with endpoints or users in your Amazon Pinpoint projects\.
 This enables the model to provide recommendations that are truly specific to a particular message recipient\.